 Turtel Onli-artist, educator, and visionary-was a pioneering force in independent comics.
 Known as the "Father of the Black Age of Comics," he championed Black voices in visual storytelling and shaped a movement that challenged the mainstream industry.
 Born Alvin Phillips in Chicago's Hyde Park, Onli was raised by his grandparents.
 His grandfather, Reverend Samuel D. Phillips, a Pentecostal minister, painted biblical scenes on oilcloths-a practice that deeply influenced Onli's early fascination with art and narrative.
-At age 18, he founded the Black Artists Guild (BAG), a collective that published 'zines, mounted exhibitions, and laid the foundation for future artistic careers.
-Turtel studied at Olive-Harvey Community College before earning both a BFA and an MA in art therapy from the School of the Art Institute of Chicago.
-He also studied at the Sorbonne and Centre Pompidou in Paris, which broadened his artistic perspective.
+At age 18, he founded the Black Onli believed that the Black Age was not a genre, but a Artists Guild (BAG), a collective that published 'zines, mounted cultural shift-a new age of comics centered on Black creators exhibitions, and laid the foundation for future artistic careers. and narratives.
+"You can't trademark jazz-or the Black Age," Turtel studied at Olive-Harvey Community College before he often said.
+His movement became a powerful force for repearning both a BFA and an MA in art therapy from the School resentation and creative freedom. of the Art Institute of Chicago.
+He also studied at the Sorbonne Mostly, I'll mourn losing this tremendously kind and wonderful soul who gave so much without regrets.
+He deserved so much better.
+I wholeheartedly hope that he is finally at peace.
+Rest well, Artie.
+Love ya, man.
+Chuck Patton is an Emmy award-winning animation producer/ director, art director, storyboard artist, and veteran DC comic book artist. by John Jennings and Centre Pompidou in Paris, which broadened his artistic perspective.

 During the 1970s and 1980s, Onli worked as a freelance illustrator for Playboy, Chicago Magazine, Ebony, and Avant Garde.
 He created album covers for jazz artists like Joseph Jarman and Anthony Braxton.
 One of his designs for the Rolling Stones' Some Girls album was reportedly rejected for being too provocative-a fitting example of Onli's bold, unflinching style.
 His most lasting impact came through comics.
-Facing skepticism from mainstream publishers who questioned the marketability of Black characters, Onli decided to chart his own course.
+Facing skepticism from mainstream publishers who questioned the marketability of Black characters.
+Onli decided to chart his own course.
 In 1979, he introduced NOG: Nubian of Greatness, a superhero who protected futuristic pyramids on a distant planet.
 The character debuted in the Chicago Defender and later appeared in self-published comics.
 This creation marked the emergence of Onli's distinctive artistic philosophy, which he called Rhythmism.
 It fused Afrocentric themes, ancient aesthetics, and futuristic concepts-a style he also described as "future-primitif."
 In 1992, he launched Malcolm-10, a hero whose DNA was synthesized from ten Black historical figures, including Malcolm X and Harriet Tubman.